Cherreads

 "Lets see...what else could we find..."

-Sienna muttered, scrolling through the map, flicking her fingers uselessly across the display.
-Ikade returned to her side, pulling up her own phone, searching just as fruitlessly.
+Sienna muttered under her breath while scrolling through the map, flicking her fingers uselessly across the display.
+Ikade returned to her side and pulled up her own phone, searching just as fruitlessly.

 In the end, they settled on the main attraction from the pamphlet.

-They walked without hurry, joining the crowd that withered away after some time.
-Corridors widened, then narrowed all over.
+They walked without hurry, joining the crowd until it gradually thinned away.
+Corridors widened, then narrowed again and again.

-Soon enough, an entrance waited for them—taller than the rest they've seen.
+Soon enough, an entrance waited for them—taller than any they had seen so far.

 fshk—!